1. What is Liposuction?

 21. What is the risk of shock with Liposuction?

 Shock can occur with very large Liposuction procedures when a lot of fat is removed.
 This can cause shifting of fluids between body compartments resulting in a drop of blood pressure and inadequate perfusion of the tissues.
 Liposuction is not a weight loss program and removing large volumes of fat can be risky.
 Weight loss should be done through diet and exercise before considering surgery.
-If you are turned down for Liposuction because of your weight, don’t go “doctor shopping” to find someone who is willing to take a chance on you.
+If you are turned down for Liposuction because of your weight, do not go “doctor shopping” to find someone who is willing to take a chance on you.
 Once again, make sure you are seeing a qualified surgeon who will perform the procedure in the proper setting (see question 3).

 22. I’ve heard that you can get lung problems from Liposuction, how does that happen?